VachaLab/qq-manual/src/runtime_files.md

 ### qqout files

 A `.qqout` file contains the output from the `qq run` execution environment.
 It includes technical information about the job's progress and internal qq operations.
-This file is placed into the input directory by the batch system only after the job has fully completed.
+If your batch system is PBS, this file is only placed into the input directory after the job is completed.
+If your batch system is Slurm, this file is available after the job starts running.